Mahatma Gandhi Road (Kochi)

 M. G. Road is seen as the lifestyle district of the city of Kochi.
 On the sides of the road are the largest textile shops, as well as the largest jewellery outlets in the city.
 It was recently ranked one of the busiest and the most expensive in the state of Kerala.

-Alongside of the road, several famous retail stores, hospitals, banks, leading hotels, malls and multiplexes are located.
-The famous Cochin Shipyard etc. is also located in MG Road.
+Alongside of the road, several famous retail stores, hospitals, banks, leading hotels, malls and multiplexes are located.Also Cochin Naval Base civilian workers union office located in this road.The famous Cochin Shipyard and Shenoys Theatre are also located in MG Road.